How to: Configure HTTP Transparent Inline Service¶

 Note: Ensure to add a BIG-IP Next instance to Central Manager before you can deploy your changes to the Instance.

-3. Click the L1networks tab.
-Skip to Step c if you want to use an existing L1 network.
+Click the L1 networks tab.
+Skip this step if you want to use an existing L1 network.

 Note: You can also use an exisiting L1 Network without creating a new L1 Network.